We have 3 type of release like every project: micro release, minor release, major release.

 for example, we have 3 releases(still supported):

-Also we should handle CHANGELOG.md
+Also we should handle CHANGELOG.md file.

-branch is the next minor/major release.
+The master branch is the next minor/major release.

 To make a release, we should do the following steps: